ridwanbejo/secure-elasticsearch-aws-ec2/README.md

 1. download AWS Secret

+2. Clone this ansible repo [https://github.com/ridwanbejo/ansible-secure-elasticsearch](https://github.com/ridwanbejo/ansible-secure-elasticsearch) because we need to bootstrap the Elasticsearch

-2. Clone this repo to your directory
+3. Clone this repo to your directory

 3. Change your current directory to the repo